Department of Music

-Postgraduate Diploma in Film Music
+Postgraduate Diploma in Film Music programme

-programme is designed to support practitioners who are currently working in the film music industry, but who do not have any formal background in music.
+The programme is designed to support practitioners who are currently working in the film music industry, but who do not have any formal background in music.
 Formal music education is therefore not an entry requirement for this programme.

 On completing this programme, students will be ready for the advanced research required by the MPhil in Film Music.